Our History

-Petrarch’s Bookshop has existed in Launceston as a general bookshop since 1985, providing exceptional customer service across an ever growing range of books.
-Although it has been owned and operated by Peter and Rhonda Durkin for most of that time, Marcus Durkin has joined his parents in the business and is now the operational manager of the shop.
+Petrarch’s Bookshop has served Launceston as a general bookshop since 1985, providing exceptional customer service across an ever-growing range.
+Originally owned and operated by Peter and Rhonda Durkin, Marcus and Andy Durkin now continue their literary legacy, proudly following in the footsteps of Peter and Rhonda.

 Our Name